Bicycling in St. Paul and beyond

 For an 18-mile loop, park at the north end of Hidden Falls Regional Park in St. Paul, just north of the Highway 5 and Mississippi River Boulevard.
 Head south through that park and Crosby Farm to I-35.

-Cross I-35 with the underpass.
-At Randolph, turn toward the river on the Samuel Morgan Regional Trail.
+the underpass.
+At Randolph, turn toward the river on the Samuel Morgan

 At Jackson Street, use city streets to cross the Wabasha Bridge or continue along the Lower Landing to watch the barge and tugboat traffic and return at the Childs turnoff (this adds three miles to the route).